SalesforceCommerceCloud/commerce-sdk/README.md

 ### Cache storage adapter

-The default cache storage limits to 10,000 distinct entities before applying a simple [least recently used](https://en.m.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) policy for cache replacement.
+The default cache storage is limited to 10,000 distinct entities before applying a simple [least recently used](https://en.m.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) policy for cache replacement.
 The limit can be changed by creating a [quick-lru](https://www.npmjs.com/package/quick-lru) storage adapter.

 ```javascript
 import { CacheManagerKeyv } from '@commerce-apps/core';